wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 The IT industry-wide has names for recovery of data in case servers fail in enterprise data centers:

-<strong>RPO (Recovery-Point Objective)</strong>
-is the amount of data that a company is willing to lose when restoring from disaster.

 <strong>RTO (Recovery Time Objective)</strong>
-is the time that a company is willing to wait for data to be recovered.
+is the <strong>time</strong> that a company is willing to wait for data to be recovered.
 For Salesforce users not subscribing to a 3rd-party service, RTO would be in days or weeks rather than in minutes.

+<strong>RPO (Recovery-Point Objective)</strong>
+is the amount of <strong>data</strong> that a company is willing to lose when restoring from disaster.
+Salesforce, by default, does not provide "point-in-time" recovery from "snapshots" of all data at various points in time.

 Export of data using built-in Salesforce functionality is not automatically enabled when an account is established.
 And Salesforce limits full backups to once a week.
 Full sandboxes cost more money.

-Salesforce, by default, does not provide "point-in-time" recovery from "snapshots" of all data at various points in time.

 If you don't run backup jobs, Salesforce charges a minimum of $10,000 to obtain that data, which will take a week or more.